-Following the headteacher's decision to suspend or exclude a pupil, they will immediately inform the parents, or the excluded pupil if they are 18 or older, in person or by telephone, supported by email communication, of the period of the suspension, or permanency of the exclusion, and the reasons behind this.
+Following the Executive Head Teacher's decision to suspend or exclude a pupil, they will immediately inform the parents, or the excluded pupil if they are 18 or older, in person or by telephone, supported by email communication, of the period of the suspension, or permanency of the exclusion, and the reasons behind this.

-The headteacher will inform the parents in writing (or electronically if written permission has been received from the parents for notices to be sent this way) of the following:
+The Executive Head Teacher will inform the parents in writing (or electronically if written permission has been received from the parents for notices to be sent this way) of the following:

-- The reasons for the suspension or exclusion - The length of the suspension or permanency of the exclusion - Their right to raise any representations about the suspension or exclusion to the governing body, including how the pupil will be involved in this and how the representations will be made - Their right to make a request to hold the meeting via remote access and how this request can be made - Their right to attend a meeting where there is a legal requirement for the governing body to consider the suspension or exclusion, and the fact that they are able to bring an accompanying individual - The arrangements that have been made for the pupil to continue their education prior to the organisation of any alternative provision, or the pupil's return to school - Relevant sources of free, impartial information
+- The reasons for the suspension or exclusion - The length of the suspension or permanency of the exclusion - Their right to raise any representations about the suspension or exclusion to the governing body, including how the pupil will be involved in this and how the representations will be made - Their right to make a request to hold the meeting via remote access and how this request can be made - Their right to attend a meeting where there is a legal requirement for the governing body to consider the suspension or exclusion, and the fact that they are able to bring an accompanying individual - The arrangements that have been made for the pupil to continue their education prior to the organisation of any alternative provision, or the pupil's return to school - Relevant sources of free, impartial information any alternative provision or the end of the suspension, where this is earlier), parents are legally required to ensure that their child is not present in a public place during school hours without justification, and that parents may receive a penalty fine if they fail to do so.

-Where the pupil is of compulsory school age, the headteacher will inform the parents by the end of the afternoon session that for the first five days of the suspension or exclusion (or until the start date of any alternative provision or the end of the suspension, where this is earlier), parents are legally required to ensure that their child is not present in a public place during school hours without justification, and that parents may receive a penalty fine if they fail to do so.
+Where the pupil is of compulsory school age, the Executive Head Teacher will inform the parents by the end of the afternoon session that for the first five days of the suspension or exclusion (or until the start date of

-Where the headteacher has arranged alternative provision, they will also inform the parents of the following:
+Where the Executive Head Teacher has arranged alternative provision, they will also inform the parents of the following: